DaveFlater/DRD/README.md

 the input.
 It is an exponential process.
 The attack is the time to respond to 1 − 1/e or approximately 63% of an increase of input level.

+Note:  A long attack time will make DRD slow to respond when the volume increases, potentially resulting in more and longer periods of excessive output volume and clipping.

 ### Decay

 Range (0 to ∞) s<br>